quaap/Primary/README.md

 In version 0.2 there are levels dealing with Math and Language Arts.

+Version 0.3 will add Time and Clocks.

 The app is designed to allow other level sets, and in the future I'd like to add other math levels (ideas: word problems, easier and harder math,  fractions, decimals, time, etc) and other subjects as well (ideas: reading, maps, geometry, science, etc?)

+(Note: This app is still in the beta stage and things are likely to change.)

 Features:
 * Progressive levels.